IbrahimmAdel/DevOps_sprints/README.md

-## This Repo. contains all labs and tasks that i made in my journy with 'SPRINTS'
+## This Repo. contains all labs and tasks that i've made in my journy with 'SPRINTS'